 Although cassava plants produce their best harvest if they get extended exposure to sunlight, intense direct sunlight can cause leaf burn.
 In these instances, a partial shade environment would be better.

-Cassava is known for being highly tolerant of a wide range of soils and pH levels, providing it is well-drained.
+Cassava is highly tolerant of a wide range of soils and pH levels, providing it is well-drained.
 For best results, however, a sandy, loamy option works well.

 Temperature and Humidity

-To ensure that a good crop is produced year-round, cassava needs to be in a primarily frost-free climate.
-They don't tend to do well in temperatures below 60°F or above 85°F.
+To ensure that a good crop year-round, cassava needs to be in a primarily frost-free climate.
+They don't tend to do well in temperatures below 60 or above 85 degrees Fahrenheit.

-Fertilization isn't necessary if you have planted your cassava in a fertile soil that is rich in organic matter.
+Fertilization isn't necessary if you have planted your cassava in soil that is rich in organic matter.
 However, appropriate additional feeding can improve the yield you will get.

 Their fertilization requirements are similar to those of the sweet potato.
 The fertilizer should be higher in potassium to prevent elongated, straggly roots.
 If you want a bumper crop of leaves, a fertilizer with more nitrogen will work better.

 Without pruning, your cassava plant could begin to look rather leggy and straggly.
-If you are regularly harvesting for the leaves, it will be unlikely it will grow beyond one meter tall, but they can reach in excess of three meters.
+If you are regularly harvesting for the leaves, it will be unlikely it will grow beyond 4 feet tall, but the plants can reach over 10 feet.

-To be sure that you are not accidentally growing the bitter cassava variety, it is best to propagate from cuttings rather than seeds.
-Stem cuttings from this plant root easily and quickly, and they can be planted directly into moist soil if the temperatures are right.
+It is best to propagate from cuttings rather than seeds to ensure you are not accidentally growing the bitter cassava variety.
+Stem cuttings from this plant root easily and quickly, and can be planted directly into moist soil if the temperatures are right.
 You can expect the cutting to be fully established in just a couple of months.

 If you live in a region prone to termites, this could be an issue for your cassava plant.
-The root crops can be quickly decimated by them.
+They can quickly decimate these root crops.